 24 Nevertheless the hand of Ahikam the son of Shaphan was with Jeremiah, that they should not give him into the hand of the people to put him to death.

-Both Rashi and Kimchi, the two greatest medieval Jewish commentators, draw on the midrashic tradition and, in particular, the Sifrei to Numbers (88):
+Both Rashi and Kimchi, our greatest medieval commentators, draw on the midrashic tradition and, in particular, the Sifrei to Numbers (88):

 R. "Up to this point the statement is what the righteous people said.
 As to the wicked, what did they say? "there was another man who prophesied in the name of the Lord, Uriah," etc.